HackBio-Genomics-One-B/Genomics-One-B/README.md

-- `abdnahid_` - Merging BAM datasets with MergeSAMFiles, Removing duplicates with MarkDuplicates, Left-aligning indels with BamLeftAlign, Filtering reads with BAMTools filter and GitHub Markdown
+- `abdnahid_` - Merging BAM datasets with MergeSAMFiles, Removing duplicates with MarkDuplicates, Left-aligning indels with BamLeftAlign, Filtering reads with BAMTools filter